TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 - chop_rgbBrightness
 - top_textureIn

-In this example, the first input chop_rgbBrithness is not used.
+In this example, the first input chop_rgbBrightness is not used.
 It is here to showcase that a .tox can be loaded multiple times in different engines.
 You will see it being used in the Simple RGB Light example.

 The second input can be used from within Unreal Engine to replace the jellybeans default texture by an Unreal Engine texture.
-It will then be displaced like in the traditional and default TouchDesigner project.
+It will then be displaced like in the default TouchDesigner project.

 #### Outputs
 - chop_rgbOut - RGB channels following a sinewave.
 They can be "dimmed" using the chop_rgbBrightness input.
 They are not used in this example (see previous section for details).
-- top_textureOut - The displaced default jellybeans texture or an Unreal Engine texture assgined by the user.
+- top_textureOut - The displaced default jellybeans texture or an Unreal Engine texture assigned by the user.

 ### .tox file
-Self explenatory.
+Self explanatory.
 See comments of previous sections.

 ### Blueprint, UE dataflow and specifics